 If none of the verification options are defined then all clients are accepted, regardless the content of their client certificates.
-The server log file lists the MD5 digest values of all accepted certificates on each server start.
+The server log file lists the SHA1 digest values of all accepted certificates on each server start.
+It also logs the SHA1 digests of all client certificates it accepts, if one of the verification options is enabled.